Doraemon: Nobita and the Windmasters: Plot

 Doraemon and Gian are unsuccessful in their efforts and get immobilized, Uranda unseals Mafuuga's red sphere and ceases to possess Suneo's body.
 Nobita, Shizuka and Temujin successfully retake Doraemon's pocket and rescue Fuko.
 Uranda then chants a spell to recombine all three spheres which are a part of Mafuuga's body.
 This then causes a massive typhoon to form over the Andaman Sea, worrying the mothers of the main characters in the process.
 Suneo then finally wakes up and frees both Doraemon and Gian.

 Uranda is then captured by a Spirit Cage and a time criminal named Doctor Storm reveals himself to everyone, he says that he came back to this period to fulfil the prophecy about Mafuuga and to create a very different 21st century.
 The Storm and Wind Villagers both then join forces in an attempt to stop Mafuuga, while Doraemon who gets enlarged with the Big Light does the same.

-Nobita realizes that he has to use the sword on the red sphere on Mafuuga and once he does, Fuko is split off while the other two pieces remain as Mafuuga.
-Fuko then goes to the volcano to ignite herself and goes in the opposite direction of Mafuuga to defeat it, with everyone doing their best to assist her.
-Upon defeating Mafuuga, the typhoon dissipates and both Fuko and Mafuuga are killed, leaving only Fuko's doll to land in Nobita's hands.
+Nobita realizes that he has to use the sword on the red sphere on Mafuuga and once he does, Fūko is split off while the other two pieces remain as Mafuuga.
+Fūko then goes to the volcano to ignite herself and goes in the opposite direction of Mafuuga to defeat it, with everyone doing their best to assist her.
+Upon defeating Mafuuga, the typhoon dissipates and both Fūko and Mafuuga are killed, leaving only Fūko's doll to land in Nobita's hands.

 Upon seeing Dr. Storm attempting to escape, Gian fires at his ship causing it to crash while the Time Patrol come and take him back to the 22nd century.
 Once the news of the typhoon disappearing reaches the news, the mothers of the main characters all take a sigh of relief.
 Both the Storm and Wind Villages then return home.
 Nobita and his friends bid goodbye to both villages and return home.

-The film ends with a mini twirl of wind following Nobita, which reminds him of Fuuko and him talking with his friends about it.
+The film ends with a mini twirl of wind following Nobita, which reminds him of Fūko and him talking with his friends about it.